gn0/coeftable/README.md

 The tools are:

 - `coeftable`: takes a template and a list of JSON data files, and generates the output.
-- `csv2textemplate`: takes a csv file with template shorthands, and converts it into a tex-formatted template for `coeftable` to use.
+- `csv2textemplate`: takes a csv file, potentially with template shorthands, and converts it into a tex-formatted template for `coeftable` to use.

 ## Installation